dismint/docmint/multicore/lec3.typ

 )[
   If the thread projections are the same for every thread, then the two executions are *equal*, even if the interleaving of the operations was different.
 ]

+== Linearizability

+How do we actually tell something is linearizable?
+History $bold(H)$ can be considered linearizable if it can be extended to another history $bold(G)$ by:

+- Appending zero more more responses to pending invocations
+- Discarding other pending invocations

+#twocol(
+  [
+    The end result should be a legal sequential history where all orderings in $bold(G)$ fall under a subset of some legal sequential history $bold(S)$
+  ],
+  bimg("img/subset.png")
+)